 Two Atlantic 10 Conference championships will be held in the near future for the Musketeers.
 The track and field team will run at the A-10 Indoor Championship this weekend while swimming starts next week.
 Both tennis teams are also in action.

-Over the past five years MacDonald has been with the team, he has coached one of the most decorated swimmers in Xavier history in Michael Zennedjian.
+During his tenure with the team, MacDonald coached one of the most decorated swimmers in Xavier history in Michael Zennedjian.
 A 2012 graduate, Zennedjian was named the 2009 Atlantic 10 Rookie of the Year and twice earned the A-10 Most Outstanding Performer (2011, 2012).
 He finished his career at Xavier with 11 individual and five relay A-10 Championship medals.

 MacDonald, a four-year swimmer and record-holder at Valparaiso University, came to XU with extensive coaching experience at the high school and club level.
 In addition to his duties at Xavier, MacDonald also currently serves as the head satellite coach of the Cincinnati Marlins club team, which he joined in October of 2006.